benitogr-code/tinyhouse/server/Readme.md

 - Add [OAuth](https://developers.google.com/identity/protocols/oauth2/scopes) client credentials for a web application.
 Add both the client ID and secret to your .env file.
 - Enable [People API](https://developers.google.com/people/api/rest/v1/people/get).

+Google Geocoding API

+- This API must be enabled at https://console.developers.google.com.
+- An application key must be created and added to the .env file.

 ## Installation

 Run the intall command: `npm install`.